Next week I will be publishing on my web-site and

 sales tax the state would have saved had the administration

 bought the items, since the state doesn’t pay sales tax.
+The examiners inability to determine the purpose of a single

 out-of-state airline ticket was noted in the audit and news stories